-Coordinator Katherine Fagan Opens in new window
+Coordinator Kate Fagan Opens in new window

 Description What does a poem look or sound like today?
-In this unit students examine poetic forms, styles and techniques from various cultures of the 20th and 21st centuries.
+In this subject students examine poetic forms, styles and techniques from various cultures of the 20th and 21st centuries.
 Students are taught to analyse and write poetry via a series of guided workshop exercises.
 They learn that writing poetry also involves becoming a skilled reader of and about poetry.
 Students enrich their knowledge and love of poems by scrutinising a range of poetic types and methods including imagism, metaphor, free verse, humour, spoken word traditions, song-writing, ecological poetries, and visual and digital poetries.
 No previous experience in poetry writing is necessary.

 School Humanities & Comm Arts

 Discipline Written Communication

 Check your HECS Band contribution amount via the Fees page.

 Level Undergraduate Level 3 subject